Smith, No. 1 Auburn pull away from Oklahoma 86-68

 The Tigers (20-1) built a big lead, lost most of it and then dominated the final minutes for their nation-leading 17th consecutive win.
 The Sooners (13-8) visited as part of the Big 12/SEC Challenge.

+“We had an advantage in the front line and we took advantage of our advantage,” said Auburn coach Bruce Pearl, who agreed to a new contract on the eve of the game.
+“Jabari Smith and Walker Kessler were dominant in there, and that was really a key.”

 Smith was just 2-of-15 shooting for five points in a 55-54 win over Missouri Tuesday.
-He and Kessler took over this one.
+The freshman, a potential No. 1 overall draft pick, and Kessler took over this one.
+Afterward, Pearl said it’s “the best front-court I’ve ever coached.”

 The 7-foot-1 Kessler was 9 of 11 from the floor, grabbed nine rebounds and blocked four shots.
 He also hit his fourth and fifth 3-pointers of the season.